pierogis/pierogis/docs/cli.rst

    # frames beyond the halfway point
    i>=frames/2

-Keep in mind python is 0 indexed -> frame index 5 is the 6 frame in the sequence.
+Keep in mind python is 0 indexed -> frame index 5 is frame 6 in the sequence.

 *togo options*
 ~~~~~~~~~~~~~~